 Good for small batches

-There are times when you may just want to cook something for one or two people, and in this situation an air fryer is perfect.
+There are times when you may just want to cook something for one or two people (or knock up quick appetizers), and in this situation an air fryer is perfect.
 It has a more compact nature and can heat up to temperature instantly.
 Add to this that the cooking times are much faster than a traditional oven, and you have the ideal kitchen appliance to whip out for those small batch occasions.

 More Energy Efficient